-Add the milk, increase heat to medium high and whisk briskly until smooth.
-Bring to a boil, reduce to simmer.
-Sauce will thicken as it simmers.
+Add the milk, increase the heat to medium-high, and whisk briskly until smooth.
+Bring to a boil, reduce to a simmer.
+The sauce will thicken as it simmers.

-Adjust cheese, garlic and seasonings to your liking at this point.
-Once sauce has thickened, remove from heat.
+Adjust cheese, garlic, and seasonings to your liking at this point.
+Once the sauce has thickened, remove it from the heat.